Mr-FuzzyPenguin/ESE381/README.md

 # ESE 381 Code
-The following is a GitHub repository where in ESE 381 we wrote a comprehensive code that (ideally) covers everything.
-Typically, this is the last task code, where the last task requires us to have all the preceding tasks functioning in order to get the last task working.
+The following is a GitHub repository where we wrote some code for labs that (ideally) covers everything.
+Historically, this contained only the last task code, where the last task requires us to have all the preceding tasks functioning in order to get the last task working.
+It was originally used to review for a midterm; this is no longer the case.
+This repository is mow used for code organization.
+It was originally privated, but now publicized.

 # Assumptions
 As with all code that is written, a few assumptions must be made: